Fanz0614/Cool-Car-App/README.md

 What I did
 ---------
-1.Dashboad
+1. Dashboad
-2.Details page
+2. Details page
-3.Infomation about how much of price has fallen 4.Ability to add and remove vehicle
+3. Infomation about how much of price has fallen
+4. Ability to add and remove vehicle
-5.Unit test
+5. Unit test

 What I'm going to do
 ---------
-1.Further responsive design
+1. Further responsive design
-2.Add new features(will them to interview)
+2. Add new features(will them to interview)
-3.Optimize UI
+3. Optimize UI

 Screen shot
 -----------